Ortiz holds off Johnson, Matsuyama for 1st PGA Tour victory

 “It feels awesome,” said Ortiz, who grew up in Guadalajara and played at North Texas with Sebastian Munoz of Colombia, the most recent Latin American winner on tour.
 “This is like my second home.
 There was a bunch of people cheering for me, Latinos and Texans.
 I’m thankful for all of them.”

 It was the loudest cheer for a winner since March.
-The Houston Open was the first domestic PGA Tour event that allowed spectators, with 2,000 tickets sold daily.
+The Houston Open was the first domestic PGA Tour event that allowed spectators during the COVID-19 pandemic, with 2,000 tickets sold daily.
 They were treated to a good show.

-The last Mexican-born player to win was Victor Regelado, who captured the Quad Cities Open in 1978.

 Johnson was making his first start since the U.S. Open after a positive coronavirus test knocked him out of the CJ Cup at Shadow Creek and the Zozo Championship at Sherwood.